goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/3-playbook/_index.md

 The next part of the Playbook makes sure the Apache webserver is enabled and started on `node1`.

-On the control host, as your student user, edit the file `~/ansible-files/apache.yml` to add a second task using the `service` module.
+On the control host, as your student user, edit the file `~/ansible-files/apache.yml` again to add a second task using the `service` module.
 The Playbook should now look like this:

 ```yaml
 ---